-Browse All Options
+All Options for Sapa Trekking

 No results available

 The closest international airport to Sapa is Hanoi.
 There are a few ways to get to Sapa from Hanoi: by bus, by train or by car.
 If you need any help booking a bus, train or private car, please let us know and we'll be glad to help! 🚌 If you're going by bus, take the bus to Sapa town directly.
 You can either take the public bus from Hanoi's Gia Lam station, or get an express bus which will pick you up from your hotel in Hanoi.
 The bus takes about 6 hours. 🚂 If you're going by train, take the train to Lao Cai, followed by a minibus to Sapa town.
 The train goes during the night only, and takes about 8 hours.
 When you reach the train station, there are lots of minbuses you can choose to take you to Sapa, or take a local bus just outside the station.
 The bus journey from Lao Cai to Sapa will take approximately an hour.
 This is our preferred choice as it is more comfortable - you can sleep completely flat in a 4 person cabin and arrive in Sapa by 7am, refreshed to start your hike! 🚕 Finally, you can take a private taxi to Sapa, but this is pretty costly (from US$185 for a 7-seater).
 Driving time would be about 6 hours.

 The options included here all include both a trekking guide and a homestay.
 If you prefer wandering about on your own, you don't necessarily need to get a guide to walk around some of the rice terraces near Sapa town.
 You don't even really need to get one if you wander off a bit further afield if you are not afraid of getting lost.
 But if you do go with one of the options here which includes a guide, you'll find out more about the region, get to spend some time with a local H'mong family and immerse yourself in the local culture.

 Most of the hike options are not very strenuous.
 You don't need any special preparation, just be able to walk 3-4 hours at a time at a brisk pace.

 Before you head out for a trek stop by Sapa O'Chau's café, a local social enterprise which provides Sapa treks, as well as trains youth from across the region in the hospitality trade.
 Or, if you are looking for a good dinner - head to A QUYNH - NHÀ HÀNG KHÁM PHÁ VIỆT for great local seafood and delicious regional hot pot.
 This place is also a favourite karaoke hotspot for locals.
 Don't be shy - jump right in!